 At the time of Kennedy’s assassination, Shriver had just begun her campaign for greater inclusion of these children.
 She continued to spread the message that being different does not equate with being wrong or abnormal.
 Over the years, she worked with President Lyndon B. Johnson and all subsequent presidents through George W. Bush, until her final illness limited her activities shortly before her death in 2009.

 Chairman Timothy Shriver did not become deeply involved in the Special Olympics because his mother or another family member nudged him in that direction.
 It was only after Special Olympian Loretta Claiborne encouraged him to tackle the job that he gave it serious consideration.

 He recognized that Claiborne had challenged herself many times in her life.
 Years earlier, she had trained herself to become a marathon runner and today she is among the top 100 women to win the Boston Marathon and holds a women’s record for the 5,000 meter in her age group.
 She also had become the first Special Olympian on the board of directors for Special Olympics Pennsylvania.
 “She knows how to see without judging.
 She knows how to play like there’s no scoreboard.
 And she knows how to seize the chance to make a difference and accept the risks of trying,” Shriver concluded.
 Consequently, he accepted her challenge.

-“Special Olympics at 50” is on view at the Smithsonian’s National Museum of American History in Washington, D.C. through January 2019.
+“Special Olympics at 50,” curated by Jane Rogers and Katherine Ott, is on view at the Smithsonian’s National Museum of American History in Washington, D.C. through January 2019.
 The portrait of Eunice Kennedy Shriver by David Lenz with Special Olympians and Best Buddies Airika Straka, Katie Meade, Andy Leonard, Loretta Claiborne and Marty Sheets is on view at the National Portrait Gallery in the exhibition "The Struggle for Justice."